hitherejoe/AndroidTvBoilerplate/README.md

 - [Mockito](http://mockito.org/)
 - [Glide](https://github.com/bumptech/glide)

-The boilerplate currently has two core screens implemented:
+The boilerplate currently has two core screens implemented and ready to feed data into:

 ##Browse